Rock Rift Fire Observation Tower: History

 The Rock Rift Fire Tower was erected in 1934 by the Civilian Conservation Corps and was first staffed in 1935.
 It is a 1933 model International Derrick Co. fire tower.
 A characteristic of the 1933 model is nine individual window panes in each of the cab’s eight windows.
 One panel of 9 window panes along each side of the cab can be pivoted along its horizontal midline and held open with a notched steel bar attached to the window sash.
 The 1933 and 1936 design of the International Derrick Fire Towers is arranged so that the flights of stairs, except for the lowest and highest, are oriented from one corner of the tower towards the corner diagonally opposite from it.
 This differs from the majority of fire towers in New York State.
 The measured heights of fire towers are given as the vertical distance from the top of the concrete piers to the floor of the observation cab.
 The Rock Rift Fire Tower is a 72 ft 9 in tower with 97 steps from the ground pad to the cab.

 New York City seized the hamlet of Rock Rift by eminent domain and evicted its inhabitants and businesses.
 NYC also did this in Cannonsville, Beerstown, Granton, and Rock Royal for the construction of the Cannonsville Reservoir.
 The water gates of the reservoir were closed in 1963 and the land on which the former homes, churches, businesses, schools stood were submerged.
 The reservoir was placed in service in 1965.
 Many of the homes and businesses of Rock Rift stood above the shoreline of the reservoir and they were also taken.
 Some of the roads, foundations and front stoops of the structures are still evident.
 The tower ceased fire lookout operations at the end of the 1988 season and was officially closed in early 1989.
-At the present time the tower is not safe to climb.
-The first set of steps has been removed to prevent injury.
-Restoration of the tower is planned by the Town of Tompkins.
+At the present time the tower is not currently safe to climb.
+Restoration of the tower is currently underway.